research

 Abstract: We consider a durable goods monopolist’s optimal timing for a new product introduction with finite economic life.
 Within the product life, production technology can evolve, offering lower unit production costs in the later stages.
 The focus is to contrast the first-best socially optimal timing with which the product will be served to different types of consumers, with the profit-maximising market strategy of the monopolist, the latter being negatively affected by asymmetric information on the consumer types.
 First, we assume that the monopolist can perfectly commit to inter-temporal price offers for the product announced at the outset.
 More specifically, the monopolist can commit not to make any additional price offer in the future.
 Provided that future production cost savings are sufficiently high, the monopolist may optimally resort to intertemporal price discrimination by “over-delaying” (relative to the first-best solution) the consumption of the low-type consumers.
 On the contrary, monopolistic over-delay of the consumption of high-type consumers can never occur under full commitment.
 Second, we assume that the monopolist cannot commit not to make future price offers after having made an initial announcement of intertemporal prices.
 The inability to commit generates a standard Coase durable monopolist problem.
 We show that, in our setting, when the future production cost saving is sufficiently (but not too much) high, the monopoly equilibrium can exhibit two distortions: the consumption of the high-type consumers is over-delayed relative to the first best, and the low-type consumers stop participating to the market, while they would be served at the late stage of the product life in the first-best solution.

-Unbundling for Green?
-Environmental Externalities and Strategic Responses in Complementary Goods Markets
+Green Unbundling and Market Entry: Environmental Strategy in Complementary Goods Markets